 The Day I Changed/Improved My Practice Forever

-(Keep an eye out for my upcoming book The Doctors Guide to Finding Joy in Your Work.
+(Keep an eye out for my upcoming book, The Doctors Guide to Finding Joy in Your Work, which will come out on March 11th through Amazon.
 We can all use a little more joy in our lives and this book will help you attain it.)

 “I hate the Monday after a call weekend.”
 Have you ever said this, or something like it?
 Maybe you hate the first day back after a vacation.
 Or maybe it is a certain day of the week when you wake up and know it will be a rotten day, because Thursdays are always bad days.